TomasJohansson/crsTransformations-dotnet/docs/README.md

 # Versions of .NET and F#
 These versions below apply to v2.0.0 of the NuGet releases e.g. [Programmerare.CrsTransformations.Core](https://www.nuget.org/packages/Programmerare.CrsTransformations.Core/2.0.0):
-The .NET target version is .NET Standard 2.0  ([e.g. .NET Framework 4.6.1 or later](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)) but the library with constants ([Programmerare.CrsTransformations.Constants](https://www.nuget.org/packages/Programmerare.CrsTransformations.Constants/)) can be used with .NET Framework 2.0 or later.
+The .NET target version is .NET Standard 2.0  ([e.g. .NET Framework 4.6.1 or later](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)) but version 10.36 of the library with constants ([Programmerare.CrsTransformations.Constants](https://www.nuget.org/packages/Programmerare.CrsTransformations.Constants/)) can be used with .NET Framework 2.0 or later.
 The F# version is 6.0.0 (i.e. for the package reference to "FSharp.Core")

 # Adaptee libraries used by the three adapter libraries